pinehat/WeatherPy_Dashboard/README.md

-# WeatherPy_Dashboard
+# WeatherPy_Website
-A website to display WeatherPy project results
+WeatherPy project displayed on its own website